DiveGearAdvice.comUpdated July 2026

 Warm Water (Florida, Caribbean, Hawaii) - 3mm:

-The Cressi Lido 3mm at $150 handles water above 75°F. Light, flexible, comfortable.
+The Cressi Lido 3mm handles water above 75°F. Light, flexible, comfortable.
 Good for sun protection and light thermal insulation.
 Many divers use these for decades of Caribbean vacation diving.

 Temperate Water (Gulf, Summer California) - 5mm: